 should know about as many different loan programs as possible.
 This can make it easier to find your client a mortgage lender or broker that best fits their needs and move one step closer to finishing the transaction.
 Even if your client doesn’t necessarily need help with finding a lender or getting a loan, having this knowledge only makes you more effective as a real estate or buyer’s agent and as a professional in the field.

-In today’s economy, it isn’t enough that you know how to get into property market.
-Once you are there, you need to know how to market a property, market yourself and prove that you have what it takes to be a resource to a buyer or a seller.
+In today’s economy, it isn’t enough that you know how to get into the property market.
+Once you are there, you need to know how to market a property, market yourself, and prove that you have what it takes to be a resource to a buyer or a seller.

 In a digital era, you need to be comfortable with technology and comfortable dealing with people at the same time.
 If you can fulfill both of these criteria, you may find that you will have a long and successful career in the real estate industry.